jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

     sleep_time = random_timestamp('30/12/99')

-  still green, then change it to a date that cannot exist
+  still green, then change it to a bad date

   .. code-block:: python